failsafe-lib/failsafe/README.md

   .get(() -> connect());
 ```

 For asynchronous Recurrent invocations, [AsyncListeners] can also be used to receive asynchronous callbacks for failed attempt and retry events.
-Asynchronous completion and failure listeners can be registered via [RecurrentFuture]:
+Asynchronous completion and failure listeners can be registered via [RecurrentFuture].

 #### Asynchronous API Integration